Lise Bach Hansen: Career

+Nord55°

+Hansen serves as a co-founder and the daily leader of Nord55°, a media and cultural platform supported by prominent Nordic media organizations.
+The initiative seeks to increase public engagement with Nordic culture, organize annual Nordic cultural summits, and disseminate cultural news and updates through newsletters across the Nordic countries.

 Publications

 Her writings on contemporary cultural tendencies have been published in the European cultural magazine, Lettre International, as well as in Danish newspapers such as Politiken, Berlingske Tidende, Information and French magazines such as Minotaure, Théâtre Public and P:U:C:K. She was the editor-in-chief of the Danish cultural magazine Diamanten, contributing articles on literature and cultural heritage.
 In October 2019 her book, Sæt scenen: Kunsten at kuratere live-events, was published by Djøf Forlag.
 Her co-writer is Barbara Læssøe Stephensen.
 The book is about how to curate great live events and how to launch innovative artistic visions.
 Aimed at both students and professionals, it is based on her experience in the field, as well as on her research into international examples of best practice, while drawing on her theoretical background in dramaturgy, communication, rhetoric and literature.